 At the age of 19, I was diagnosed with end-stage ovarian cancer and given 3-6 months to live.
 Crippled with pain, nausea, infections, malnourishment, and muscle wasting, I was uninsured and out of options.
 But I was also young, naïve, and stubborn.
 It was up to me to dig deep and find hope.
 The diagnosis of terminal cancer suddenly shook me awake.

-The 27 years since that diagnosis have unfolded as a journey that I continue to this day.
+Since that diagnosis in 1991, the years have unfolded as a journey that I continue to this day.
 What began as a pursuit to heal my own body has evolved into a global mission to transform cancer care.

 From Survivor to Physician